Last Updated On October 25th, 2020

 - Serve this delicious dish with some bread or put it over the rice, and add some fresh herbs on top.

 Soup is an all-time popular, satisfying, and warming dish, especially for a cold day or night.
-This is an ideal recipe for preparing in a wok because you can cook it quicker than with any other traditional pot.
-The top of the wok featured with a great surface area that reduces the time while making soup in it.
+This is an ideal as well as easy wok recipe that you can prepare in a wok quicker than with any other traditional pot.
+The top of the wok featured a great surface area that reduces the time while making soup in it.

 - If you prefer to add meat to your soup sear or brown, it before adding it to the soup.